Antonia Lopez: Nebraska Teen Who Admitted Tossing Baby Out Window Gets Probation

 Omaha, Nebraska teenager, Antonia Lopez, was sentenced to probation Friday in connection with the death of her baby girl, after admitting throwing the child out a second-story window.
-She had initially faced years behind bars if convicted of the child’s death in adult court but her case was transferred to juvenile court in February 2017.
+She had initially faced years behind bars if convicted of the child’s death in adult court, but her case was transferred to juvenile court in February 2017.

 Lopez was originally charged as an adult in the September 2016 death of her baby.
 She was arrested and booked on one count of felony child abuse that resulted in the child’s death, People reported shortly after Lopez was apprehended.